DanielOgorchock/ST_Anything/README.md

 - WARNING:  If you are using an Arduino UNO, you will most likely need to comment out some of the devices in the sketch (both in the global variable declaration section as well as the setup() function) due to the UNO's limited 2 kilobytes of SRAM.
 Failing to do so will most likely result in unpredictable behavior.
 The Arduino MEGA 2560 has 8k of SRAM and has four Hardware Serial ports (UARTs).
 If you plan on using lots of devices, get the MEGA 2560.

 ##ST_Anything SmartThings Device Type Installation Instructions
 - Join your Arduino/ThingShield to your hub using your phone's SmartThings App.
-It will show us as an "Arduino ThingShield"
+It will show up as a generic "Arduino ThingShield"
 - Create an account and/or log into the SmartThings Developers Web IDE.
 - Click on My Device Types from the navigation menu.
 - Click on  + New SmartDevice button.